Description of the video:

 Talking with a career coach allows you to gain a perspective that you wouldn't before, whether that be a connection that they have or being able to network with somebody you didn't think of before.
 And those types of conversations are really gold nuggets to somebody who's a business student and wants to excel in their professional career.

-After you build those relationships with the coaches they'll be able to really acknowledge what are you looking for and be able to keep that relationship with you starting from freshman year until senior year.
+After you build those relationships with the coaches they'll be able to really acknowledge what are you looking for and be able to keep that relationship with you starting from your first year until senior year.
 So when the opportunity arises they may be able to think of you for that specific opportunity that you haven't considered.
 But also you're gonna be able to hit on multiple areas that you need to build upon within the UCS.

 What I really found is they genuinely cared about me.
 They have thousands of students that they're looking after and to understand that they were there just to help me, I thought was something that was really special.

 It's a place where they want you to succeed.
 And that's what really makes it feel like a home as an extension of Kelley as well.